missmeinders/missmeinders.github.io/README.md

 user stories:

+requires even # of cards.

+connect image with div / square

+add eventListener to individual squares

+upon start, cards should be face down at the beginning of gameState.

+player will play 2 turns (flip 2 card images) --> if match then gameScore else no gameScore and cards flip back.

+once cards are matched, they are removed from the board

-1 declare gameState and initialize player 1 (active, complete)
+declare gameState and initialize player 1 (active, complete)

-2 if complete player win or lose -  initialize player 2 (active, complete)
+if complete player win or lose -  initialize player 2 (active, complete)

-3 if complete player win or lose or tie with player 1
+if complete player win or lose or tie with player 1

-4 determine winner by tallying winner of 3 games
+determine winner by tallying winner of 3 games

-5 connect image with div / square

-6 tell the game that when 2 img tags match, to remove the squares and add a point

-7 tell game to hide img if it is not matched by another square

-8 gameState (player turn)

-9 declare winner, loser or tie
+declare winner, loser or tie

 <br>

 suggested variables:

 var gameState =

 var gamePlayer1 =

 var gamePlayer2 =

 var game1Score =

 var game2Score =

 var game3Score =